Flash-0P/flash-backitems/README.md

-# Flash backitems and weapon Script For QBCORE
+# Flash backitems and weapon Script For OLD qb
 For `ps-inventory` and `qb-inventory`
 Pertial Working With `OX_INVENTORY` you have to change functions your self